3dem/relion-documents/source/Reference/MovieCompression.rst

 Another useful tool is ``relion_convert_to_tiff``, which renders an EER movie into a compressed integer TIFF.
 You can render in 4K or 8K (``--eer_upsampling``) with specified fractionation (``--eer_grouping``).
+This can further reduce file sizes by sacrificing spatial and temporal resolutions to a reasonable value.
 Due to the different meanings of the gain reference for EER and TIFF, you have to take the inverse of the EER gain reference before processing the resulting TIFF files.
 The tool performs this conversion when the EER gain reference is specified in the ``--gain`` option.